EngleLab/englelab/README.md

 Currently there are functions for the **Advanced versions** and **Foster Shortened versions** of the complex-span tasks and functions for all the **Attention Control** tasks.

+There are also functions to assist in processing and cleaning the data.
+These include joining multiple files `files_join()` in the same directory into on data file, or calculating composite scores `composite()` from a group of variables.

 ------------------------------------------------------------------------

 ## Install